leandersteiner/blog/content/posts/http-servers-in-go.md

 ### Creating a Handler

-Now that we have a Server, we want it to respons to incoming HTTP requests.
+Now that we have a Server, we want it to respond to incoming HTTP requests.
 We already saw that we can provide a handler when creating a new server.
 You can give it any type that implements the ```http.Handler``` interface.

 {{< code language="go" title="The Handler interface" id="handler" expand="Show" collapse="Hide" isCollapsed="false" >}}
 type Handler interface {